 BackgroundIt is a general principle of nature that a system is more stable if charges are spread out as much as possible.
 In the field of chemistry, the best known example of this involves water.
 Although the sum total of the electric charge of a neutral water molecule is zero, as the image included here reveals, if an “axis” is drawn along the length of the molecule, on the one side of the axis is a slight positive charge, while on the other side there is a slight negative charge.
-This is because water is not straight-line in structure, linear.
-Rather, it is bent 104.45º.
+This is because water is bent 104.45°.